zriyansh/signoz.io/docs/userguide/send-logs-http.md

           - "8082:8082"
     ...
     ```

-* Add the httplogreceiver reciever to `otel-collector-config.yaml` which is present inside `deploy/docker/clickhouse-setup`:
+### Add and include receiver

+Inside the `deploy/docker/clickhouse-setup` directory of your SigNoz self-hosted installation, you will find `otel-collector-config.yaml` file which you should modify to add `httplogreceiver`.

     ```yaml {2-10}
     receivers:
       httplogreceiver/json: